syncfusion-content/uwp-docs/uwp/System-Requirements.md

 ---
 layout: post
-title: System Requirements in UWP - Syncfusion
+title: About Syncfusion® UWP System Requirements | Syncfusion®
-description: Checkout and learn here all about the system requirements needed to use the Syncfusion UWP Components.
+description: Learn about the system requirements needed to install, configure, and use Syncfusion® Essential Studio UWP components.
 platform: uwp
 control: System Requirement
 documentation: ug
 ---

-# System Requirements for UWP Components
+# About Syncfusion® UWP System Requirements

 This section describes the system requirements of Syncfusion<sup>&reg;</sup> UWP Controls for development.